The Energy Regulation and Markets Review: Lebanon

 - the delineation of the Lebanese maritime waters into 10 distinct blocs; and

 - the tender protocol for the award of exploration and production agreements.

 The first exploration and production agreements were signed on 9 February 2018 between the Lebanese government and a consortium of France's Total, Italy's Eni and Russia's Novatek for bloc No. 4 and bloc No. 9.

 To identify the environmentally and archaeologically sensitive areas offshore from Lebanon and the existing marine conditions, an environmental baseline survey was conducted between March and April 2019 by a specialist scientific vessel by taking samples and video recordings from Lebanese deep waters covering bloc No. 4 and bloc No. 9.
 The environmental impact assessment study for petroleum activities was conducted by Total on bloc No. 4, in line with Lebanese regulations, and was approved by the Ministry of Environment in February 2020.

+Pursuant to Law No. 160/2020 related to the suspension of deadlines, the first exploration period was extended in Blocks 4 and 9 until 13 August 2022.
 On 4 April 2019, the Council of Ministers approved the launch of the second offshore licensing round for hydrocarbon exploration.
-The deadline for submission of applications for the second offshore licensing round for hydrocarbon exploration was initially set for 31 January 2020.4 The deadline was later postponed until 30 April 2020.5 Given the implications of the spread of the coronavirus worldwide, the deadline to submit applications for the second offshore licensing round has been extended to 1 June 2020.6
+The deadline for submission of applications for the second offshore licensing round for hydrocarbon exploration was initially set for 31 January 2020.3 The deadline was later postponed until 30 April 2020.4 Given the implications of the spread of the coronavirus worldwide, the deadline to submit applications for the second offshore licensing round was extended to 1 June 2020.5 Since then, the deadline has been extended sine die.6

 Regarding onshore hydrocarbon resources, a draft law is still being discussed at the level of parliamentary commissions.